Art

 Photo credit: The Ben Enwonwu Foundation

 Enwonwu’s masterpiece of oil on canvas titled ‘Tutu’, sold for $1.6 million at Bonham’s London.
 This painting is also known as ‘Africa’s Mona Lisa.’
 Enwonwu was born in 1917 in Nigeria, and he died in 1994.
 He will be remembered as the first African artist who was commissioned to do a portrait of Queen Elizabeth II.
-His works are available for purchase on the Artsy website.
+His African artworks are available for purchase on the Artsy.

 Ben Enwonwu’s-Christine Source: The-NewYork-times.